This simple blueberry peanut butter smoothie is full of protein, fiber and healthy fats to keep you full until lunch!

 - 2 cups coconut Milk

-Blend for 1-2 minutes until creamy and well blended.
+- Blend until smooth for 1-2 minutes

 Optional: if you need extra carbs after a long cardio session, add in a frozen banana.
 That will also increase the creaminess factor!